splunk/splunk-shuttl/README.md

 * Streaming of data via Splunk Forwarding to HDFS
 * SplunkInputFormat and SplunkOutputFormat classes for use in Hadoop
 * Automatic batch rolling of indexed data to HDFS
-* Developer friendly building and testing shep
+* Developer friendly building and testing shuttl

 Note: earlier versions of the forwarding mechanism relied on Flume.
-That dependency is now removed, and Shep will write direct to HDFS without a Flume intermediary.
+That dependency is now removed, and Shuttl will write direct to HDFS without a Flume intermediary.

 Prerequisites